hal/wildfly/README.md

 - https://hal.github.io

 The allowed origins are meant to run [HAL](https://hal.github.io) in [standalone mode](https://hal.github.io/documentation/get-started/#standalone-mode) and connect to the running WildFly instances.

+In addition the images contain a `standalone-<config>-insecure.xml`  configuration for each `standalone-<config>.xml` variant.
+These configurations disable the authentication of the management interface and are used in the HAL testsuite to run automatic Selenium tests w/o worrying about browser authentication popups getting in the way.

 ## Scripts